 Macomb County SBDC Office

 The Michigan Small Business Development Center (SBDC) in Macomb County is based in the Macomb County Planning and Economic Development and is operated by Eastern Michigan University.
-We also offer office hours at the Macomb-OU Inc./Velocity and City Hall in Eastpointe.
 All counseling at the Macomb County SBDC is by appointment.

 The SBDC offers no cost, one-on-one counsel to help pre-venture, early stage and growing businesses create business plans, marketing plans, gather secondary research information or develop loan packages to gain access to financing.